 The information contained herein is for general and educational information purposes only and is not intended to constitute legal, tax, accounting, securities, research or investment advice regarding the strategies or any security in particular, nor an opinion regarding the appropriateness of any investment.
-This information should not be construed as a recommendation to purchase or sell a security, derivative or futures contract.
 You should not act or rely on the information contained herein without obtaining specific legal, tax, accounting and investment advice from an investment professional.